island-lang/island-lang.github.io/README.md

 let result = absoluteValue.result // result gets the value 11
 ```

-This may become too cumbersome in many cases.
+This syntax may become too cumbersome in many cases.
 An alternative would be using a **mapper** to define a simple function-like method which accepts a set of known properties as parameters, and returns one or more unknown ones as return values:
 ```isl
 mapper abs = (AbsoluteValue.input) => (AbsoluteValue.result)